lijunjie2232/java_web_study/note/Redis.md

 - `CONFIG SET save ""` to disable rdb backup in redis-cli
 - `redis-cli CONFIG SET save ""` to disable rdb backup in bash
 - set `save ""` in config file or annotate `save` lines in config file

+## other config of rdb
+- `rdbcompression`: whether to compress rdb file, default is `yes`
+- `stop-writes-on-bgsave-error`: whether to stop redis when bgsave error, default is `yes`
+- `rdbchecksum`: whether to crc64 check rdb file, default is `yes`

+# AOF (Append Only File)
+- AOF is a log file that records all the commands that have been executed on the Redis server.
+- AOF only allows <font color="orange">append</font> operation by config `appendonly yes`.
+- name of AOF backup file is `appendonly.aof`

+##